 “Utilizing conservation and education as stepping stones towards a future where humans live in harmony with wildlife.”

-The Tikki Hywood Trust strives to bring awareness and sound conservation practice to the plight of lesser known and endangered animals globally.
+The Tikki Hywood Foundation strives to bring awareness and sound conservation practice to the plight of lesser known and endangered animals globally.
 We aim to increase awareness of the conservation tool that is legislation and are constantly seeking ways of improving and upholding the laws that protect fauna and flora.

-As the Tikki Hywood Trust we operate as a 24 hour wildlife rescue centre and are also available to advise or assist wild animal cases around Africa and the globe.
+As the Tikki Hywood Foundation we operate as a 24 hour wildlife rescue centre and are also available to advise or assist wild animal cases around Africa and the globe.
 We have an expansive view of conservation and preservation of all species and therefore also ardently campaign the cause of animal rights and welfare worldwide.

 In addition to these conservation efforts we run successful captive breeding and release programs throughout Zimbabwe, in an effort to augment dwindling wild populations.